joshnatis/phd/README.md

 * `make`
 * `vim inject`
   * configure some of the variables in the script
+* Optional: install `highlight.js` from [their page](https://highlightjs.org/download/) for syntax highlighting in code blocks.
+If you choose not to install it, edit the `inject` script to reflect this.

 ## Usage
 * `./a.out input.md output.html`